hiscom/hispid/meeting-2015-02.md

 We could define tools that might be used to help herbaria move to HISPID 5/ABCD?
 A tool that can take HISPID 3/4 documents and convert these to HISPID 5/ABCD and/or Darwin Core might be a good thing to attempt.
 This would help herbaria to transition off HISPID 3/4.

+  _I pretty much have that already, but they are loose scripts scattered here and there.
+The HO and BRI data was converted from HSIPID 3 to ABCD (or BioCASe tables used to create ABCD)_

 #### Documentation

 Rework HISPID 5 as necessary to update it for current needs and update the associated documentation.

+  _I would actually like to have a real ABCD implementation.
+HISPID 5 won't validate against ABCD, as it is in the wrong name space.
+MEL (and MELU, LTB and HO) is currently using a CMF file that contains ABCD, the HISPID 5 extension and the Darwin Core elements that we need and for which there are no equivalents in ABCD.
+XML produced by these providers validates against ABCD, HISPID 5 extension and Darwin Core.
+If we are going to keep any elements from the HISPID 5 extension, I would like the HISPID XML schema to be set up like the Darwin Core XML schema, so that HISPID elements can be added to ABCD as well as Darwin Core XML._

 #### Publishing